cloudmesh-community/book/chapters/pi/kubernetes/pi-kubernetes.md

-## kubernetes
+# Kubernetes

+In this section we discuss how to set up a kubernetes cluster on a number of Raspberry Pi's.

-Resources Needed:
+## Resources Needed

 We recommend that the cluster will have at least one master and three worker nodes.
-Using less resources will lead to slow processor Please give us feedback on this and let us know hwat works for you.
+Using less resources so the system is not unnecessarily slow.
+Please give us feedback on this and let us know hwat works for you. so we integrate your feedback.

 We assume that you have installed docker and disabled swap

 TODO: describe how to disable swap

 First install docker, disable swap, install kubeadm